We're approaching six months of Anne Frank in New Zealand and to mark this milestone I’d like to take a moment to both celebrate and reflect.

 By far the most feedback we’ve had has centred around the six youth panels at the end of the exhibition.
 Created to bring the themes from the Frank story up to date, we see several young people from Europe talk about their experience of racism, homophobia and other types of prejudice in the 21st Century.
 The exhibition asks you, the viewer, to put yourself in the place of those suffering discrimination and to think about how you would deal with it, either as victim or onlooker.

-We set out with the goal of 200,000 New Zealanders through the exhibition in three years, and we are already more than a quarter of the way there.
-The support we’ve had from our sponsors, volunteers, venues, the public and schools has been incredible, and with more complementary projects on the horizon plus a great range of venues lined up across both Islands during 2019 and 2020, we hope this support continues.
-Ultimately, we hope that each visitor who graces the exhibition takes away with them one of Anne Frank’s most important lessons …
+We set out with the goal of 200,000 New Zealanders through the exhibition in three years and we are already more than a quarter of the way there.
+The support we’ve had from our sponsors, volunteers, venues, the public and schools has been incredible.
+With more complementary projects on the horizon, plus a great range of venues lined up across both Islands during 2019 and 2020, we hope this support continues.

 “Where there’s hope, there’s life.
 It fills us with fresh courage and makes us strong again”